Filipino World War II Veterans Parole Program

 - An immigrant visa is not yet available for your relative.

-You may may request parole on your own behalf and on behalf of your spouse and children (unmarried and under 21) if:
+You may request parole on your own behalf and on behalf of your spouse and children (unmarried and under 21) if:

-- The veteran and spouse are both deceased, and
+- The veteran and spouse are both deceased; and

-Please see Self-Petitioners for additional information.
+Please see the Self-Petitioners subsection below for additional information.